 “You can’t have a mid-life crisis in the airline industry, because everyday is a crisis.” – Herb Kelleher

 Maintaining an airline is a mess.
-From ensuring flight safety and regulators’ compliance to providing scrumptious meals, from battling global uncertainties to keeping airfares competitive, every operational system has to work like clockwork to ensure on-time performance.
+From ensuring flight safety and regulators’ compliance to providing scrumptious meals, from battling global uncertainties to keeping airfares competitive, every system has to work like a Swiss watch to ensure on-time performance.

 However, in the pursuit of keeping their operational costs lower, airlines often compromise on one element that has become the crucial competitive differentiator – customer experience.

 In this article, we explore how Net Promoter Score® and data analytics can be used to dig deeper into customer issues and deliver better experiences.
-While there’s still relatively less competition in the aviation sector, it’s ripe for disruption, as customers are now ready to pay a premium for availing better services.
+While there’s a high competition in the aviation sector, it’s ripe for disruption, as customers are now ready to pay a premium for availing better services.

 But before we dive deep into the NPS® competitive analysis, let’s first understand why airlines, as an industry, trails other verticals in delivering customer satisfaction.

-Why do Airlines Have Low Customer Satisfaction Score
+Why do Airlines Have Low Customer Satisfaction Ratings